almulalic/mysqli-helper-functions/README.md

     	}
 ```

-This code is not too complicated untill you have multiple querys that all depend on the result of the previous
+This code is not too complicated untill you have multi querys that all depend on the result of the previous
 query which would make the code not only unreadable but confusing and distracting.

 Functions that are defined in this include files keep the result but make the code much shorter and more readable.